Birth-death processes: Integral functionals of BDPs

 Now dividing both sides of the above by $g(i)$, we find that

 where $\lambda_i^* = \lambda_i/g(i)$ and $\mu_i^* = \mu_i/g(i)$.
 Therefore, we see that \eqref{eq:bwd} is simply the backward equation for a modified process with birth and death rates $\lambda_i^*$ and $\mu_i^*$ for $i\in\mathbb{N}$.
-The forward equation for the cumulative distribution function of $W_i$ is therefore equivalent to \eqref{eq:odes} with the modified birth and death rates.
+The forward equation for the cumulative distribution function of $c_i$ is therefore equivalent to \eqref{eq:odesintro} with the modified birth and death rates.

-This remarkable fact has a simple heuristic explanation \citep{Pollett2003Method}.
-Note that we can decompose $W_i$ as random sum of independent and identically distributed exponential variables

-where $T_n$ is the total time spent (sojourn time) in state $n$, $N_n$ is the number of visits to state $n$, and $T_{nk}$ is Exponential$(\lambda_n+\mu_n)$ waiting time during the $k$th visit to state $n$.
-Multiplying each $T_{nk}$ by $g(n)$, we find that

-This informal derivation demonstrates that the reward/cost accumulated until the first passage time to a taboo state is equivalent to a first passage time under a process with modified transition rates. \citet{Pollett2003Integrals} gives the conditions, analogous to those for \eqref{eq:explode}, under which this modified process explodes.
-We note that differentiation of solutions of \eqref{eq:bwd} yields moments of $W_i$, as noted by \citet{McNeil1970Integral} and subsequently refined by \citet{Hernandez1999Basic}, \citet{Stefanov2000Note}, and \citet{Pollett2003Integrals}.
-We refer interested readers to those papers and focus here on results for the distribution of $W_i$, which are more useful in statistical and decision applications.
+\citet{Pollett2003Integrals} gives the conditions, analogous to those for \eqref{eq:explode}, under which this modified process explodes.
+We note that differentiation of solutions of \eqref{eq:bwd} yields the moments of $C_i$, as noted by \citet{McNeil1970Integral} and subsequently refined by \citet{Hernandez1999Basic}, \citet{Stefanov2000Note}, and \citet{Pollett2003Integrals}.
+We refer interested readers to those papers and focus here on results for the distribution of $C_i$ that are more useful in statistical and decision applications.

 To take advantage of \eqref{eq:bwd}, we modify \eqref{eq:fpt} as follows.
 Fix $S\subset \mathbb{N}$ and suppose $X(t)$ is a general BDP with rates $\{\lambda_n\}$ and $\{\mu_n\}$ with starting state $X(0)=i \in \mathbb{N}\setminus S$.
 Suppose $g(n)$ is a positive function defined for all $n\in\mathbb{N}$.
-Let $Y(w)$ be a general BDP with rates $\lambda^*_n=\lambda_n/g(n)$ and $\mu^*_n=\mu_n/g(n)$ for all $n\in \mathbb{N}\setminus S$, and $\lambda^*_n=\mu_n^*=0$ for every $n\in S$.
+Let $Y(t)$ be a general BDP with rates $\lambda^*_n=\lambda_n/g(n)$ and $\mu^*_n=\mu_n/g(n)$ for all $n\in \mathbb{N}\setminus S$, and $\lambda^*_n=\mu_n^*=0$ for every $n\in S$.
 Then let $P_{ij}^*(t) = \Pr(Y(t)=j\mid Y(0)=i)$.
 We then have

-If instead of the cumulative distribution function of $W_i$ we wish to have the probability density, we could numerically differentiate \eqref{eq:integralcdf}.
+If instead of the cumulative distribution function $H(c)$ of $C_i$, we wish to have the probability density, we could numerically differentiate \eqref{eq:integralcdf}.
 However, using the properties of the Laplace transform,

 where $f^*_{ij}(s)$ is the Laplace transform of $P^*_{ij}(t)$, $\mathscr{L}^{-1}[\cdot]$ denotes Laplace inversion, and $P^*_{ij}(0)=0$ for all $j\in S$ since we have assumed $i\notin S$.